h2oai/nitro/README.md

 Set `mask=` to specify an input mask.
 An input mask is used to format the text field for the expected entry.

-For example, when someone needs to enter a phone number, use an input mask to indicate that three sets of digits should be entered.
+For example, to accept a phone number, use an input mask containing three sets of digits.

 ```py